 Q: How do I adapt to Clay or Cast Iron pipe.

 A: A company called Fernco makes a wide variety of Neoprene Rubber Adapters that clamp to the outside diameter of the pipe and the backwater valve with stainless steel clamps and sleeves.
-We do not supply these adapters as various plumbing codes require different Fernco models which can easily be purchase at your local home-center or plumbing supply.
+We do not supply these adapters as various plumbing codes require different Fernco models which can generally be purchases at your local home-center or plumbing supply.
+Again, you must check your local municipal code to be sure this type of adapter is permitted.

 Q: Can I increase from 3" pipe to a 4" Backwater Valve or Adapt-A-Valve?

 A: From a mechanical perspective, you may increase from 3" to 4" on the INLET (uphill) side of the valve with a concentric or eccentric reducer, but must only use an eccentric reducer on the OUTLET (downhill) side.
 Reducing on the outlet side with a concentric adapter would cause the bottom of the smaller diameter 3" pipe to be higher than the bottom of the valve, causing the gate to be submerged with reduced flow over it's surface.
 With a reduction in the self-cleaning flow, sediment would build up and thwart the gates' ability to close.
-You must also check your local plumbing code to be sure that using a reducing adapter is permissible.
+You must also check your local municipal plumbing code to be sure that the use of a reducing or increasing adapter is permissible in your area.

 A: Mainline currently has only one mold, and it was stamped ABS because that was the only material they produced when the company began production.
 Molds are incredibly expensive and the same mold is used for both ABS and PVC, now that PVC valves are being produced.